Shop regularly at Asda? Here are the best ways to make your money go further, whether you shop online or in-store.

 You can also check out our guide on supermarket deliveries and how to save money.

 You could also find savings by shopping Asda's own-brand value range, Asda Smart Price, instead of buying expensive branded goods.

-Products include breakfast, lunch box essentials, meal makers, ready meals, snacks and desserts.
+Products include breakfast, lunch box essentials, ready meals, snacks and desserts.

 The Smart Price range promises to make the most out of every penny and all food is free from artificial colours, flavours and hydrogenated fat.